Last Updated on 11 October 2024 by Cycloscope

 Hualien has a vast aboriginal minority, and you’ll have the chance to taste some of their traditional food in this market, together with some opinable fusion cuisine.
 The further you go south along the east coast the more aboriginal people you’ll meet, it’s very interesting to learn about the original inhabitants of this island.

-We advise spending one day hiking in Taroko, getting back to Hualien to sleep, if you want to do the longer hikes, add 1 more day.
+We advise spending one day hiking in Taroko, and getting back to Hualien to sleep, if you want to do the longer hikes, add 1 more day.

 8. Shitiping, Sanxiantai, and Xiaoyeliu